³ÉÈËVRÊÓÆµ

 Retrieving data

-The data is stored on a secure ownCloud instance at the BIC. is an open-source web-based file hosting application similar to Dropbox or Google Drive.
+The data is stored on a secure Nextcloud instance at the BIC (migrated from our previous ownCloud server in Dec 2025). is an open-source web-based file hosting application similar to Dropbox or Google Drive.
 Once you have been granted access, you will receive access credentials by email.
 You can then download files via the following options.
 Additional configuration details are available on the .

 1. is simple, but not the most efficient for downloading large volumes of data at once.

-2. is more complex to set up, depending on the OS, but is a versatile option.
-It allows mounting the shared directory and copying files with common file managers (e.g., Windows Explorer, Mac OS X Finder, Linux KDE Dolphin) or from the command line.
+2. can be slightly more complex to set up, depending on the OS, but is a versatile option.
+It allows mounting the shared directory and copying files with common file managers (e.g., Windows Explorer, Mac OS X Finder, Linux KDE Dolphin) or from the command line, though this may give slow speedsÌýin some configurations.
 You may try a WebDAV client (e.g., or ) to help with the setup and provide a user-friendly interface to retrieve files.
 It is also possible to download directly from the command line, e.g. in an HPC environment, with tools like wget, curl, or rclone.
+Our currently preferred method under Ubuntu is rclone.

-3. is designed to synchronize files between a local computer and an ownCloud server.
-It can be used by guests to download shared files.
+3. is designed to synchronize files between a local computer and aÌýNextcloud server.
+It has not been tested by us yet to see if it can beÌýused by guests to download shared files.

 Data organization